 - 1. Any student hoping to succeed at the University needs a significant level of ability and preparation.
 Therefore, the Office of Undergraduate Admissions will accept into the University only those student-athletes who demonstrate, on the basis of the best available academic and character-based information, the capacity to complete a degree at Notre Dame. - 2.
-Even for individuals manifestly well suited for Notre Dame, the adjustments to the rigors of

-3. The University strives to schedule practices and competitions so as to minimize conflicts with class periods and other academic assignments of student-athletes.
+Even for individuals manifestly well suited for Notre Dame, the adjustments to the rigors of and competitions so as to minimize conflicts with class periods and other academic assignments of student-athletes.
 In this regard, the rhythm of the academic year and the particular importance of final examinations warrant special attention.
 All playing schedules remain subject to the approval of the Faculty Board on Athletics.